joaompinto/kubecf-k3s/README.md

 ```
 ## Known issues

-After rebooting the k3s host system, you may need to use k3s-restart-cf.sh to get all the pods in n healthy state
+After rebooting the k3s host system you may need to use k3s-restart-cf.sh to get all the pods in n healthy state